Relationship Issues

 8 Tips for Dealing With Rejection Well

-By |April 15th, 2024|Coaching, Featured, Individual Counseling, Personal Development, Relationship Issues|
+April 15th, 2024|Coaching, Featured, Individual Counseling, Personal Development, Relationship Issues|

-There are few things as precious as having a deep sense of connection to other people.
+Listen to this article There are few things as precious as having a deep sense of connection to other people.
 Feeling like you belong, like you are valuable and wanted, is a deep need that people have, as we are such social creatures.
 That’s why it hurts so much when disconnection happens – it isolates you from others and it can make you question your self-worth as well as ask questions about why the disconnect occurred.
 One of the ways the sense of disconnection between people can happen is when rejection occurs.
 Rejection happens for many different reasons, and there are healthy as well as unhealthy ways of dealing with it.
 Dealing with rejection well will help you make the most of your life as it is, and it allows you to grow and learn as you move toward your goals.
 Rejection in all its facets Rejection can occur in a wide variety of situations.
 You might experience a sense of rejection if you apply for a job and don’t get it.
 The same can happen if you put in for a promotion at your current workplace and someone else gets it.
 When you apply to a college for a spot, or you try out for a team, or you ask someone out and they say “no” – these are just some of the ways rejection happens.
 Rejection also happens when you’re in a committed relationship with someone, and for one reason or another, they decide to end the relationship.
 That situation can hurt more than the others because of the deep personal connection that gets severed.
 Neurologically speaking, an MRI indicates that there is very little difference between the emotional pain of rejection and the physical pain experienced through an injury.
-The agony of being rejected is real.
-The innate human need [...]
+The agony of being rejected is [...]

 Comments Off on 8 Tips for Dealing With Rejection Well